 Village of Promise is a 501(c)3 non-profit organization based in Huntsville, Alabama.
 The organization was founded to address the needs of children and families in distressed, high-poverty neighborhoods.
 Our Mission is to break the cycle of poverty, one family at a time, using a two generational approach.

 What do we do?

 Village of Promise is a Family Advancement Center.
 Together, with our community partners and investors, we provide educational programs, sustainable tools and opportunities that empower children and their families to advance out of poverty.
 How do we help families move forward?
 Each Village of Promise family develops an “individualized family advancement plan” that addresses four key areas of their lives:

 We provide programs and a support system that empowers each family as they strive to reach their goals, advance out of poverty and give back to the Huntsville community.
+What is our Promise?

 We’re committed to supporting families who want to move forward in their lives; and we’re committed to our generous investors and partners who trust us to use their gifts to carry out our mission.